-The NSO Director's office consists of the Director, a Deputy Director responsible for Tucson operations, an Executive Administrative Manager, and it also receives financial and budget support from the NSO/SP facilities manager.
+The NSO Director's office consists of the Director, a Deputy Director responsible for overall Tucson operational support, and an Executive Administrative Manager; it also receives financial and budget support from the NSO/SP-ATST Facilities and Business Manager.
 The Director, Stephen Keil, currently resides at NSO/SP and also serves as the ATST Project Director.
-The NSO Deputy Director, Mark Giampapa, serves as site director for Tucson and oversees operations there and has served as the SOLIS PI.
-His funding is included in the Tucson base budget.
+The NSO Deputy Director, Mark Giampapa, serves as site director for Tucson, interfacing with the NOAO for shared facilities, chairing the Scientific Personnel Committee, and supervising senior scientific personnel.
+His funding is included in the Tucson base budget, but should migrate to the director's office budget when the NSO moves to its new location.
 In addition, the NSO Director shares support personnel with NOAO for accounting, human resources, graphics, and educational outreach.